-- The name of the party (or parties) responsible for maintenance and operation of the system, such as a Home Owners association, management company or the legal property owner. - Property legal description, address and project name, if applicable. - Agreement to maintain facilities in accordance with City of Bellevue and the Washington State Department of Ecology's maintenance standards. - A log of maintenance activities that indicates what actions have been taken, when and by whom.
+- The name of the party (or parties) responsible for maintenance and operation of the system, such as a Home Owners association, management company or the legal property owner. - Property legal description, address and project name, if applicable. - Agreement to maintain facilities in accordance with City of Bellevue Storm and Surface Water Code (24.06.065) and the Storm and Surface Water Maintenance Standards, now or as hereafter amended. - A log of maintenance activities that indicates what actions have been taken, when and by whom.
 Log shall be kept available for inspection by City of Bellevue at any time.
-See Figure 2.4 below for recommended activity log format. - Prominently note the manual and log sheets location on site. - Maintenance instructions for any components not covered by the maintenance standards referenced above. - The engineer's narrative description of the storm drainage system and how it is intended to function. - Site diagram of the constructed (As-Built) storm drainage system, identifying it's components, with profiles as needed. - As-Built details of components, particularly flow control and treatment facilities, as needed for maintenance.
+See Figure 2.4 below for recommended activity log format. - Prominently note the manual and log sheets location on site. - Maintenance instructions for any components not covered by the maintenance standards referenced above. - An engineer's statement describing the storm drainage facilities and overall system, and how it is intended to function. - Site diagram of the constructed (As-Built) storm drainage system, identifying the components, with profiles as needed.

+As-Built details of components, particularly flow control and treatment facilities, as needed for maintenance.

 A draft must be submitted to the Utilities Department during the plan review process.
-The final Operation and Maintenance Manual must be approved by the Utilities prior to Utility Extension acceptance, where applicable, or prior to occupancy.
-The O & M Manual must conform to King County's recording format requirements and be recorded against the property, as a covenant running with the land.
+The final O&M Manual for MR 1-9 must be approved by the Utilities prior to Utility Extension acceptance, where applicable, or prior to occupancy.
+The O & M Manual for MR 1-9 must conform to King County's recording format requirements and be recorded against the property, as a covenant running with the land.